Integrating with Sauce Labs Real Device

 • In the Access Key field, enter the Sauce Labs access key to authenticate the user’s test account.

-• In the Data Center field, select the specific Sauce Labs data center in which the desired device is located.
+• In the Data Center field, select the specific Sauce Labs data center where the desired device is located.

 Adding a device